visual-framework/vf-core/components/vf-breadcrumbs/README.md

 ## About

+Your meat-and-potatoes breadcrumbs.
+A max depth of no-more-than three items is recommended.

+The "With Related" variant allows you to indicate related items.

 ## Installation and Implementation

 This component is distributed with npm.
 After [installing npm](https://www.npmjs.com/get-npm), you can install the `vf-breadcrumbs` with this command.